 - Classes shall meet only at the times indicated on the final examination schedule.

-- Any exception of regulations 3 or 5 above, e.g., special types of examinations which need more time or special locations to conduct, must be approved by the Assistant Registrar in Academic and Classroom Scheduling prior to the second week of class and announced in classes by the second week.
+- Any exception of regulations 3 or 5 above, e.g., special types of examinations which need more time or special locations to conduct, must be approved by the Associate Registrar in Curriculum, Catalog, and Scheduling prior to the second week of class and announced in classes by the second week.

 - If a student has three or more final examinations (not classes) scheduled for the same day or if conflicts of examination times occur, the student may negotiate a time change with the instructors involved.
-If the parties involved cannot find a mutually agreeable time, the Registrar’s office indicates which courses must be changed.
-Note: The Assistant Registrar, Academic and Classroom Scheduling, must be notified at least one week prior to final examination week to allow instructors time to make appropriate accommodations.
+If the parties involved cannot find a mutually agreeable time, the Office of the Registrar indicates which courses must be changed.
+Note: The Associate Registrar in Curriculum, Catalog, and Scheduling, must be notified at least one week prior to final examination week to allow instructors time to make appropriate accommodations.

 Any student who has a conflict with the examination schedule must inform the instructor as soon as possible before the examination.
 If an agreement cannot be reached between the instructor and student as to the appropriateness of a make-up examination, the student should appeal to the department head.

-Undergraduate Planned Leave is a status intended to help students more easily and effectively take one semester away from their CSU studies and successfully return again.
+Undergraduate Planned Leave is a status intended to help students more easily and effectively take up to two semesters away from their CSU studies and successfully return again.
 Students who obtain Undergraduate Planned Leave status and comply with its requirements do not have to re-apply for admission to CSU upon return.
 In addition, Planned Leave students will be tracked in an attempt to help facilitate their successful and timely return.

-All undergraduate students seeking their first Bachelor’s degree are requested to communicate their plans when leaving CSU in order to determine eligibility for an approved Planned Leave.
-Students who meet the established eligibility requirements will be granted a Planned Leave for one semester.
+All undergraduate students seeking their first bachelor’s degree are requested to communicate their plans when leaving CSU in order to determine eligibility for an approved Planned Leave.
+Students who meet the established eligibility requirements will be granted a Planned Leave for up to two semesters.
 (A semester is defined as a fall or spring semester and excludes summer sessions; for example, Planned Leave is granted for fall and the student returns the following spring, or is granted for spring and returns the following fall.)
-Any student leaving for more than one semester should utilize CSU’s Returning Student process via the Office of Admissions when they return.
-Any student leaving longer than one semester due to military service should work with the Adult Learner and Veteran’s Services Office or the Veteran’s Benefits Office to discuss available options.
+Semesters may, but are not required to, be taken consecutively.
+A total of two semesters of Planned Leave are available to all first bachelor’s degree seeking students.
+Any student leaving for more than two semesters should utilize CSU’s Returning Student process via the Office of Admissions when they return.
+Any student leaving longer than two semesters due to military service should work with the Adult Learner and Veteran’s Services Office or the Veteran’s Education Benefits Office to discuss available options.

 Some examples of situations where Planned Leave might be appropriate include students on domestic internships, official assignment for CSU, military service, mission service, leave due to medical reasons, family crisis, financial crisis, work, etc.